 Different Ways To Cook Chinese Green Beans

-When I first made this recipe, I thought it could only be properly prepared by shallow frying the green beans in oil.
-Not only is it the traditional Chinese way, it also gives the beans a beautifully tender texture that cannot be beaten.
+This is essentially shallow frying the green beans in a pan or wok with plenty of oil.
+Not only is it the traditional Chinese way, I also love that it gives gives the beans a beautifully tender texture.
+It can’t be beat.

 Broiling

-1. Throw your green beans on a cooking tray covered in aluminum foil or parchment paper.
+1. Throw the green beans on a cooking tray covered in aluminum foil or parchment paper.

 2. Toss the beans in a little oil and place them in the oven on the highest rack, a few inches away from the flame.
 Broil for 3-6 minutes, until the green beans are slightly charred and looking wrinkled.
 Keep an eye on them, as they can burn quickly.